Order a Free SIM Card in the UK

 Frequently Asked Questions

-Yes — UK networks send free SIM cards with no charge for the SIM or delivery.
-You only pay if and when you choose to top up or pick a bundle.
+Yes — most UK mobile networks send free SIM cards with no charge for the SIM or delivery.
+You normally only pay if and when you choose to top up or pick a bundle.

 No. All the SIMs we list are pay-as-you-go or 30-day rolling, so there’s no long-term commitment.
 You can cancel or switch at any time.